 Good stories and good poems recast reality and show us our abstractions made firm, solid, specific, concrete.

 Good stories and good poems condense and concentrate the human experience.

-In describing the sea at dusk as “wine-dark water,” Homer gave us, in three careful and carefully placed words, a stupendously evocative depiction of nature — a hyper-depiction, one could say.
-Thus Homer made concrete a facet of reality in a way that’s unignorable and unforgettable and inexpressibly beautiful.
+In describing the sea at dusk as “wine-dark water,” Homer gave us, in three careful and carefully placed words, a stupendously evocative depiction of the natural world — a hyper-depiction, as it were.
+Thus Homer made concrete a facet of reality and she did so in a way that’s unignorable and unforgettable and inexpressibly beautiful.
 One feels a sense of satisfaction, almost as though one has been there, seen it, lived through it.

 In this way, poems and stories enhance reality — heighten it — as all excellent art does.
 This is why well-painted palm trees (for instance) often appear more vibrant and alive than actual palm trees.

-Paradoxically, it is the artists themselves who are among the most inarticulate in explaining the nature and function of their respective arts and mediums, and to get beyond their artsy talkie-talkie, so that we may see at last what the true nature and substance of art is — and, more specifically, what gives rise to that nature and substance — we need not listen at all to the artists or even the critics but instead simply observe how the artistic drive develops in children.
+It is paradoxically the artists and writers and musicians themselves who are among the most inarticulate in explaining the nature and function of their respective arts and mediums, and to get beyond the jargon, so that we may see at last what the true nature and substance of all art is — and, more specifically, what gives rise to that nature and substance — we need not listen at all to the writers, artists, musicians, or even the critics but instead simply observe how the artistic drive develops in children.

 Observe what the child with her big stick of sidewalk-chalk draws upon the concrete:

 A large yellow crescent with blue stars around it.

 A white house in a green field.